BTIG Research lifts Nikola Corporation [NKLA] price estimate. Who else is bullish?

 BTIG Research have made an estimate for Nikola Corporation shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on November 05, 2021.
 While these analysts kept the previous recommendation, DA Davidson raised their target price to Neutral.
 The new note on the price target was released on August 11, 2021, representing the official price target for Nikola Corporation stock.
 Previously, the target price had yet another raise to $18, while BTIG Research analysts kept a Buy rating on NKLA stock.

-Nikola Corporation [NKLA] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 2.67.
-With this latest performance, NKLA shares dropped by -25.47% in over the last four-week period, additionally sinking by -38.17% over the last 6 months – not to mention a drop of -42.04% in the past year of trading.
+Nikola Corporation [NKLA] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 18.99.
+With this latest performance, NKLA shares gained by 6.53% in over the last four-week period, additionally sinking by -38.73% over the last 6 months – not to mention a drop of -26.21% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Nikola Corporation [NKLA] shares currently have an operating margin of -361723.16 and a Gross Margin at -6300.00.
 Nikola Corporation’s Net Margin is presently recorded at -418653.68.